 Grove City College freshman housing includes a majority of double rooms.
 Some rooms are triple rooms or quad rooms but these are less common.
-Female housing consists of a larger number of triple rooms than doubles, while the majority of the male housing rooms are doubles.
 Rooms are assigned according to deposit date.
 Single rooms are usually reserved for students with documented medical needs.
 In order to keep housing costs as low as possible for all of our students, there is no difference in housing costs for different types of rooms.
 If you choose two or more names in Roommate Finder, we will assume you prefer a triple or a quad.

 Yes, you may, but keep in mind that freshman students must room with other freshmen, except in extenuating circumstances.
 These roommate requests must be made through Roommate Finder on myGCC and must be mutual.

 As a Christian college, we believe that learning to live in peace with others is important as a life skill and in learning to follow Christ.
 When a roommate conflict arises, students should first attempt to reconcile the issue in an open, honest, and caring manner.
 Oftentimes, simply communicating directly about an issue leads to resolution of a problem.